mckayc/task-donegeon/src/content/HelpGuide.md

 **Completing {tasks} in Kiosk Mode:**
 - If enabled in settings, users can click on a {task} in the Kiosk calendar view.
 - This opens a detail dialog where they can mark the {task} as complete.
-- If PINs are required for users in the security settings, the user will be prompted to enter their PIN to confirm the completion.
-Otherwise, the {task} is completed immediately.
+- If **"Require PIN for quest completion"** is enabled in the Kiosk settings (and the user has a PIN set), the user will be prompted to enter their PIN to confirm the completion.
+Otherwise, if the setting is disabled, the {task} is completed immediately.

 ---